The Unlearning Team

 They have a myriad of roles in their community work: administrative coordination, training/curriculum design and facilitation, conducting qualitative fieldwork research with Indigenous communities, reviewing grant applications or proposals, program design and development, and providing technical assistance through facilitating training or workshops within organizations and multi-site initiatives.

-Maio combines her extensive experience as an educator-scholar-researcher with her work as a community organizer, facilitator, and mentor for transitional age youth and diverse community leaders.
+Maio combines her extensive experience as an educator-scholar-researcher with her work as a community consultant, cultural strategist, and mentor for transitional age youth and diverse community leaders.

 (she/her)